prof-rossetti/internet-technologies/exercises/website-style/exercise.md

   + [Bootstrap Components](https://getbootstrap.com/docs/4.4/components/)
   + [Bootstrap Utilities](https://getbootstrap.com/docs/4.4/utilities/)

-Ignore references to JavaScript for now.
+Ignore JavaScript references in the Bootstrap docs for now.
 We'll cover that in the next unit.